iankorf/MCB185-2023/README.md

 Google something instead of thinking for yourself or asking for help, brain cells die.

+In this course, you are not allowed to use any library that hasn't been previously introduced in this course.
+Since numpy and pandas are never introduced, you are not allowed to use them.

 ## Tabs Mandatory ##

 In this course, you must use tabs for left-side indentation.
 No spaces are